RichardKF/richardkf.github.io/_pages/techWriting.md

 This is a short video that explains the history and use of context-sensive help.

 I made this in Adobe Premiere Rush.

-This is an assignement I made for a Udemy class on documenting REST APIs.

-I made it in Markdown.